Setting up OAuth 2.0

 - On the dialog that appears, select the scopes your project uses.
 Sensitive scopes display a lock icon next to the API name.

-- When you're finished adding details to the OAuth consent screen, click Publish.
+- When you're finished adding details to the OAuth consent screen, click Submit for verification.

 - Add scopes justification, a contact email address, and any other information that can help the team with verification, then click Submit.